-Course load and scheduling: Know what kind of courses students need.
-E-School offers Advanced Placement courses, accelerated year courses, along with many other core and elective courses online.
-Be aware of the course load for your students!
-Online courses require just as much work (if not more) than regular classes.
-Do not overburden students with too many additional online courses if they already have a full class schedule unless you are certain that a student can handle the extra work!
+Course load and scheduling: Know what courses your students need.
+E-School offers Advanced Placement classes as well as other core and elective courses online.
+Be aware of the course load for your students.
+Online classes require just as much work (if not more) than regular classes.

-Technical requirements: Also, be aware of the resources your students have access to.
+Technical requirements: Be aware of available student resources.
 Students need a computer with high speed Internet access to log into their course daily.
 They will also need a headset and microphone to participate in virtual class sessions.
-If your students do not have these resources at home, then the school needs to make these provisions.
+If your students do not have these resources at home, then the school must make these provisions.
 If not, enrolling in an E-School course may not be a viable option.

-Help Your Students: Some students, especially those new to E-School, may need a little extra assistance and support throughout the course.
-You may need to give them reminders and encouragement to get their online work done.
+Help Your Students: Students new to E-School may require extra assistance and support throughout the course.
+Please provide reminders and encouragement to complete assignments.

-For new students, it would be helpful if School Site Facilitators could:
+For new students, it would be helpful if the School Site Facilitators could: